Love in Vain: Lawsuit over copyright

 "Love in Vain" (along with "Stop Breakin' Down Blues") was the subject of a lawsuit regarding the copyright for the song.
 In 2000, the court held that, according to US law, the songs were not in the public domain and that legal title belonged to the Estate of Robert Johnson and its successors.

 Recognition and influence

 Robert Johnson's original "Love in Vain" was inducted into the Blues Foundation Hall of Fame as part of the 2011 "Robert Johnson Centennial" celebrations.

 Jazz singer Madeleine Peyroux adapted it for her 2011 album Standing on the Rooftop.
 An album review in The Guardian noted, "A major highlight is the echoing, gothic account of Johnson's 'Love in Vain'."

-Love in Vain: A Vision of Robert Johnson is the title of a 2012 screenplay by Alan Greenberg.
+Love in Vain: A Vision of Robert Johnson is the title of an unproduced screenplay by Alan Greenberg.
 In it, he explores both the known facts and the myth surrounding Johnson.
 Keith Richards commented, "Finally someone has captured the central feel of this master musician and his times, and that man is Alan Greenberg.
 Take my word for it."